12HIS

 The course will explore significant events in world history that have had an impact on New Zealand society and continue to influence us today.

-Introductory topic: "Witches and Warlocks" This four-week mini-topic serves as a review of Level 1 skills while introducing the requirements for Level 2.
+Introductory topic: "Witches and Warlocks" This four-week mini-topic serves as a review of Level 1 skills and concepts while introducing the requirements for Level 2.
 Students will also delve into the "European Witch-hunting Craze" that occurred in the 1500s and 1600s.
 During this time, individuals, particularly women, suspected of practicing witchcraft were persecuted.
 The topic concludes with an exploration of the American "Salem Witch Trials" of the 1690s.
 Students will investigate the causes of this persecution, the methods employed, the broader community impact, and the long-term consequences.

 The two main topics:

-‘The Vietnam War, 1945-1975’ This study focuses on the Vietnamese revolutionary movements of the 20th century, which led to Vietnam's independence.
-It begins with the French colonisation of the Vietnam region and the subsequent war fought against the French, known as "The First Indochina War" (1945-1954).
+'The Vietnam Wars, 1945-1975': This study focuses on the Vietnamese revolutionary movements of the 20th century, which led to Vietnam's independence.
+It begins with the French colonisation of the Vietnam region in the mid-19th century and the subsequent war against the French, known as "The First Indochina War" (1945-1954).
 Students will then delve into the later conflict, "The Second Indochina War" or "The Vietnam War" (1963-1975), where North Vietnam fought against South Vietnam, supported by the United States, Australia, and New Zealand.
-The topic explores the establishment of communism in Vietnam and provides insights into the ideology behind it.
+This topic will explore the establishment of communism in Vietnam, provide insights into the ideology behind it, and investigate the concept of nationalism and its importance in the Vietnamese quest for independence.
+Compared to the '1066' topic, there are significantly more primary and secondary resources available, largely because "The Vietnam War" (1964-75) is considered the first 'TV War'.

 Assessments:

-• Perspectives writing (5 credits): As part of the "Vietnam War" topic, students will write in the first person, adopting the viewpoint of a leading individual from both the French and Vietnamese Communist sides involved in the historically significant 1954 Battle of Dien Bien.
+• Perspectives writing (5 credits): As part of the 'Vietnam Wars' topic, students will write in the first person, adopting the viewpoint of a leading individual from both the French and Vietnamese Communist sides involved in the historically significant 1954 Battle of Dien Bien.
 This battle marked a victory for the Vietnamese and led to the establishment of a communist North Vietnam, symbolising the decline of French control in Southeast Asia.

 • End-of-year external essay (5 credits): Students will choose one significant historic event from a range covered throughout the year and write an essay that addresses a question relating to the causes or consequences of that event.
 This essay will be practiced twice during the year to develop proficiency.